- What is the $1.6 million transfer balance cap?

 - Does the $1.6 million cap apply to each person?

 - What happens to the transfer balance (TB) cap, and TB account, when a person dies?

 - Are defined benefit fund members affected?

 - Special rule applies to SMSFs and small APRA funds

 - Seeking more information?

-On 3 May 2016, the Coalition (Liberals/Nationals) announced that, effective from 1 July 2017, it intends to place a cap of $1.6 million on the amount of super that can be transferred into pension phase, and effectively force Australians to remove super benefits from pension phase if a pension account balance exceeds this amount as at 1 July 2017.
+Effective from 1 July 2017, for every Australian, a cap of $1.6 million will be imposed on the amount of super that can be transferred into pension phase, and effectively force Australians to remove super benefits from pension phase if a pension account balance exceeds this amount as at 1 July 2017.

 Background: On 27 September 2016, the government released an exposure draft of the proposed legislation for this measure and the submission period closed on 10 October 2016.
 Final legislation was passed by parliament on 23 November 2016, and the bill became an Act of parliament on 29 November 2016, when it received royal assent.